shimion/builder/inc/class/readme.txt

 = 2.9.1 =
 * Fixed: Error that happens sometimes when blurring a text element when inside a column
-* Fixed: Suppress JS errors when PBS fails to load
+* Fixed: Suppress JS errors when nhb fails to load
 * Fixed: Inspector properties display in the wrong order.
 * Fixed: Dragging an element then clicking once on it incorrectly triggers a double click.